Roger Olson

 Governor General of Canada Collection

-Private collections: Hong Kong, United Kingdom, Germany, Switzerland, Japan, Ireland, the United States, and across Canada.
+Private collections: Hong Kong, United Kingdom, Germany, Switzerland, France, Italy, Japan, Ireland, the United States, and across Canada.

 Roger collects and cures wood for years, with a particular focus on species native to Alberta such as Box Elder (Manitoba Maple) and Poplar.
 While the size, shape, and grain of the wood dictate the piece's inherent form, Roger often manipulates it in various ways to bring his unique vision to life.
 Many decisions are made during the turning process.
 Sometimes, stepping back from the lathe and taking a long look at a piece helps him discern what feels right or wrong.
 Even an eighth of an inch can make all the difference.
 He trusts his eye, knowing that new expressions often arise from challenging original ideas.